 UPDATED APRIL 2018.
-The furthest flung of the inhabited Croatian islands, Vis Island is a unique, less touristed destination.
-We think it is the most beautiful island in Croatia.
-Croatia has a whopping 79 Adriatic islands with an area greater than 1 sq.km. and Vis with an area of 90 sq.km. is the 9th largest.
+The furthest flung of the inhabited Croatian islands, Vis Island is a unique, less touristed destination and possibly the most beautiful island in Croatia!
+This is a big call because Croatia has a whopping 79 Adriatic islands with an area greater than 1 sq.km. and Vis with an area of 90 sq.km. is the 9th largest.

-It was the first of two Croatian islands visited on our Ten Weeks in Europe 2015 trip, the other being the glamorous island of Hvar.
-When deciding which islands to visit in Croatia, we recommend you add Vis Island to your must see list.
+It was the first of two Croatian islands visited on our Ten Weeks in Europe, the other being the glamorous island of Hvar.
+When deciding which islands to visit in Croatia, we recommend adding the Isle of Vis to your list.

 First inhabited in the 4th Century BC by Greeks from Siracusa (situated in modern day Sicily) it became a hot potato from 1420 to 1920 being tossed back and forth between Venice, Austria, France and Italy.
 In 1920 it was ceded to Yugoslavia by Italy under the Treaty of Rapallo.
 In 1944 the Yugoslavian Military took charge before it was opened up to foreign tourism in 1989.

 When considering where to stay in Croatia, we found the opportunity to visit an island so recently opened to foreign tourists, totally irresistible.

 It is possible to tour the abandoned installations or visit at least some of them independently.
 During WWII the island was used as an allied airforce base and afterward as a Yugoslavian submarine base.
 You can walk with ease knowing that in 2008 all remaining mines were cleared from the island!

 Basically the whole island was a Military Fort, so if wars and army life intrigue you, Vis is your island.
 Here are some snippets to whet your appetite.